 We shared the route of the first 25km section, which will start south of Lincoln, near Waddington, and end near Ancaster, north of Grantham, during our online virtual customer engagement event in July last year.

 It will eventually join up with other planned pipelines to the north and south to form our Lincoln to Grantham pipeline, which will link with several others and run from North Lincolnshire to Essex.
 We also plan to build a new pumping station near Waddington.

-Following the online virtual customer engagement event, we submitted our plans to North Kesteven District Council and South Kesteven District Council and they have now given us permission to start our work.
+Following the online virtual customer engagement event, we submitted our plans to North Kesteven District Council and South Kesteven District Council and in February they gave us permisison to start our work.

 We will be using several techniques, so we are able to keep traffic flowing, including temporary two-way traffic lights and roads cones to section off small areas of a carriageway.

 There will also be a limited number of temporary road closures.
 They will have an official diversion route which will be clearly signposted.

 We have worked closely with Lincolnshire County Council’s highways department to minimise the impact.

 Access for residents will be maintained throughout and where closures are in place diversions for road users will be available.
 Please look out for the advance warning signs which will be in place prior to the roads closing.